Newmont Corporation (NEM) Shares Down Despite Recent Market Volatility

-Newmont Corporation (NYSE: NEM) has experienced a decline in its stock price by -1.23 compared to its previous closing price of 48.86.
-However, the company has seen a fall of -2.92% in its stock price over the last five trading days.
+The stock of Newmont Corporation (NYSE: NEM) has decreased by -2.18 when compared to last closing price of 48.20.
+Despite this, the company has experienced a -2.30% fall in its stock price over the last five trading sessions.
 Barron’s reported on 04/11/23 that Newmont Raises Offer for Rival Gold Miner Newcrest

 Is It Worth Investing in Newmont Corporation (NYSE: NEM) Right Now?